rsanchez/github_addon_installer/README.markdown

 ![GitHub Addon Installer Screenshot](http://f.cl.ly/items/0b1z031o2l3g2X221E1Z/Screen%20shot%202011-07-04%20at%2012.09.38%20PM.png)

+## About

+How it works: it downloads a zip file from Github to your temp dir and then it unzips it to your third_party/ folder.
+If the addon already exists (aka you are updating it), it will be overwritten.
+If the addon has an installer you will be redirected to the installer page.
+That's it, no other magic involved.

+This addon is not meant to be run on a production environment.
+You are encouraged to use this addon on local and/or staging environments only.

 ## Installation

 * Copy the system/expressionengine/third_party/github_addon_installer/ folder to system/expressionengine/third_party/
 * Install the module
 * Make sure your system/expressionengine/cache/ and system/expressionengine/third_party/ (or your user-defined third_party) directories are writable

-## Note

-This addon is not meant to be run on a production environment.
-You are encouraged to use this addon on local and/or staging environments only.

 ## Updating